Menu

 Why is it reported? #

 The PHPDoc tag contains a value that could not be parsed.
-In the example above, the @param tag has an incomplete generic type array<int, > (missing the value type after the comma).
+In the example above, the @param tag has an invalid type int|& – the & is not a valid type and cannot appear after the union operator |.

 How to fix it #